cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. If somebody wants to leave the Circle (e.g. to do the next sprint on his own or in another Circle) that's totally fine.
 1. Reflect on the organization of the Circle in this sprint (e.g. day&time of weekly, timeboxes, tools to use in the Circle) and decide what to continue, what to change, and what to stop in the next sprint.
 1. Celebrate the finished sprint e.g. by going out for lunch/dinner or sharing a Circle selfie.

+# Stop talking, start doing!
+To start with lernOS is really easy.
+These five steps will help to start smoothly:

+1. Schedule Time: define the quarter when you begin to use lernOS.
+Add the time-slots for  the weekly to your calendar.
+This regular meeting is of particular importance if you practice in a lernOS circle.
+1. Define Objectives and Key Results: use week 0 to define the objectives and the measurable results for the sprint.
+If you practice lernOS beside your daily business just choose an additional goal you really, really care about.
+1. Find a Circle: look for 3-4 people who want to start a sprint in the same quarter.
+If someone has been in a circle before he can take the role of the "Circle Facilitator".
+1. Organize the Weekly Check-In: if you don't know each other in the circle meet face-to-face for the first weekly.
+Use social networks or instant messengers to communicate between the meetings.
+Use web conferencing tools to organize virtual meetings.
+1. Plan, Do, Learn, Repeat: Use the last meeting of the sprint to reflect the results and the collaboration in the circle.
+Decide if you want to run another sprint together.

+Keep Calm & Learn On! :-)